Yingrjimsch/arcc_hitchhikers/fuzzy_logic.md

 Fuzzy logic promises many similarities to a neural network (NN).
 As we were thinking about using a NN anyway, we took a closer look at fuzzy logic.
 One advantage of using fuzzy logic in comparison to a NN would be the comprehensibility of the process.
 This would allow us to understand and debug our solution.
-Even though the goal of the ARC-Challenge would be to get rid of the human thought process, it would not be possible in our opinion.
+Even though the goal of the ARC would be to get rid of the human thought process, it would not be possible in our opinion.
 The tasks are built by humans, and therefore it would be a mistake to not include this kind of logic into the solving process.
 By defining the rules for fuzzy logic discretely and by ourselves, we hoped to  be able to inject such human thought processes into it.